Class 4A and under Denton-area volleyball teams begin playoffs this week

 Argyle, Krum, Aubrey, Ponder and Pilot Point all qualified for the postseason, but three of those schools will need to play a seeding game to determine their bi-district opponent.

-The winner of Monday's game will get to select which seed (second or third) they want, and will play either Maypearl or Keene depending.
+The winner of Monday’s game will get to select which seed (second or third) they want, and will play either Maypearl or Keene depending on that.

-The winner of Aubrey vs. Celina will take on Summit International Prep, while the loser will meet Carrollton Ranchiew.
+The winner of Aubrey vs. Celina will take on Summit International Prep, while the loser will meet Carrollton Ranchview.

 As for Krum and Argyle, their first-round matchups are already set.

-The Lady Bobcats, which finished third in District 7-4A, will play Fort Worth Carter Riverside at 7:30 p.m. on Thursday at the Fort Worth ISD Wilkerson-Greines Activity Center.
+The Lady Bobcats, who finished third in District 7-4A, will play Fort Worth Carter Riverside at 7:30 p.m.
+Thursday at the Fort Worth ISD Wilkerson-Greines Activity Center.